Insurance makes wealth grow faster: Introduction

-We revisit the question why insurance contracts exist, unresolved in the original ``expected-wealth paradigm'' of $17^{\text{th}}$-century probability theory. \cite{Bernoulli1738} treated this question by introducing the ``utility paradigm'' in the $18^{\text{th}}$ century.
-We propose an alternative answer, using what we call the ``time paradigm'' that makes use of more recent developments in the understanding of stochastic processes.
+We revisit the question of why insurance contracts exist, unresolved in the expected-wealth paradigm.
 The issues at hand are ostensibly about insurance, interesting from the perspectives of both actuarial science and decision theory.
 Through decision theory their relevance extends to much of formal economics.
-For instance, the trivial extension from insurance contracts to derivatives such as options, futures, and credit default swaps, demonstrates the significance of the time paradigm for modern financial markets.
+For instance, the trivial extension from insurance contracts to financial derivatives demonstrates the significance of the time paradigm for modern financial markets.